chinmayananda20/VIncent-Therapies/README.md

 ---

 ## 📖 Overview
-**VIncent Therapies** is a modern, responsive portfolio website for a therapist practice.
+**Vincent Therapies** is a modern, responsive portfolio website for a therapist practice.
 It presents therapy services, credentials, testimonials, and offers **online session booking**.

 ---